kircherlab/hemoMIPs/README.md

 ## List of required input files

-You need your NGS fastq files together with information about your MIP design and the targeted regions.
+You need your NGS fastq files, information about your MIP design and the targeted regions.
 An example dataset is available with all relevant files in `input/example_dataset`.
-The required fastq input files should be created using the Illumina `bcl2fastq` tool.
+The required fastq input files should be created using the Illumina `bcl2fastq` tool (without using the tools' demultiplexing functionality).
 The pipeline can handle paired-end and single-end reads with up to two technical reads/index reads (i.e. `Undetermined_S0_L00{lane}_R1_001.fastq.gz`, `Undetermined_S0_L00{lane}_I1_001.fastq.gz`, additional for paired end read data: `Undetermined_S0_L00{lane}_R2_001.fastq.gz`, in case of a second index read: `Undetermined_S0_L00{lane}_I2_001.fastq.gz`).
 For instance, a paired-end single index dataset could be created by `bcl2fastq --create-fastq-for-index-reads --use-bases-mask 'Y*,I*,Y*'`.

 Put your NGS fastq files in input/ together with:
 - MIP design file as generated by `https://github.com/shendurelab/MIPGEN` named `hemomips_design.txt`